3saster/fullscrn_huds/readme.txt

   NOTE: Now requires GZDoom 4.2.5+ or LZDoom 3.84+.
 This is due to a major internal restructure that makes many parts of the code
         (especially the stats) MUCH easier to maintain, using the almighty mixins [ALL] Added tooltips to menu options.
+  [HACX] MENUDEF: HacX no longer needs a separate file, all games now use a single MENUDEF lump.
   [ALL] All strings (except credits) are now in a LANGUAGE lump.
 This allows for centralizing the strings and possibly translating.
   [ALL] Stats: Added player morph timer from Tekish's LevelInfo v1.23 (mainly for chicken/pig morph in Heretic/Hexen multiplayer)